OthankQ/100-days-of-code/r1-log.md

 ### R2D77

 Not much progress today.
 Just some simple refactoring and learning new concepts like what sandboxing is in iOS.

+### R2D78

+Learned how to save user data using Core Data and implemented it in the todo list app.
+Learned about the concept of context and persistent container.